shaliulab/idtrackerai/README.md

     source activate idtrackerai-environment

-Once you are inside of the environment launch the GUI
+Once the environment is activate launch the GUI

     idtrackeraiGUI